 Wildlife crime is committed when an offence under certain Acts of Parliament has been breached.

 Offences often involve cruelty and the unlawful killing of wild mammals and birds, some of which are protected species.
 This may also include site clearance or hedgerow removal during the bird breeding season but it will need to be proved that breeding birds have been directly affected.

 Avon and Somerset Constabulary will investigate when offences under legislation are suspected of being committed, in particular those offences in relation to:

-To report a wildlife crime in Somerset please visit the Avon and Somerset Constabulary website by clicking here and fill out a form, or visit a local police station.
+To report a wildlife crime in Somerset please visit the Avon and Somerset Constabulary website by clicking here, call 101, or visit a local police station.